 Dublin City Centre

-This luxurious hotel is located in heart of Dublin's city center.
+This luxurious hotel is located in the heart of Dublin's city center.
 Created from the restoration of some of the finest 18th-century Georgian townhouses in the capital, this is an elegant and beautiful hotel with fantastic service.

 At a Glance